 For an app, select Android TV as the device you want to install the app on.
 It should automatically show up on your Android TV for movies and TV shows.
-Go through the account sync steps (see above) if it doesn’t.
+If it doesn’t, go through the account sync steps (see above).

 Get manufacturer-specific help for Android TV problems

 With various manufacturers making Android TVs and the changing software, creating a comprehensive how-to guide on Android TV problems without accounting for every model and software version isn’t easy.
 Every TV maker has a different set of troubleshooting guides worth checking out.
 Popular Android TV brands include Sony, TCL (Android TV and Google TV), and HiSense.

 Android TV vs Google TV: Where’s my update?

 Google introduced an exciting new interface and renamed its smart TV operating system to Google TV.
 The row UI you might be familiar with is gone, replaced with content tabs and new section labels.
 It brings a more unified look while showcasing content from different apps.
 Google TV also introduced smart home controls, the ability to use Google Photos as screen savers, and after a long wait, the option to set up individual user profiles.

 If you have an older TV, you might be in for a long wait.
 TV manufacturers like Sony and TCL have committed to updating some of their older models, but neither has set a specific timeline yet.
 You will get a notification once the update is available.
 You can also check manually by going to Settings>Device Preferences>About>System update.

 If you’re tired of waiting, you should probably take a look at the Chromecast with Google TV (HD) or Chromecast with Google TV (4K).